Rafael Caro Quintero

-Rafael Caro Quintero (born October 24, 1952) is a Mexican drug lord who co-founded the now-disintegrated Guadalajara Cartel with Miguel Ángel Félix Gallardo and other drug traffickers in the late 1970s.
+Rafael "Rafa" Caro Quintero (born October 24, 1952) is a Mexican former drug lord who co-founded the now-disintegrated Guadalajara Cartel with Miguel Ángel Félix Gallardo and other drug traffickers in the late 1970s.
 He is the brother of fellow drug trafficker Miguel Caro Quintero, founder and former leader of the defunct Sonora Cartel.

 Having formed the Guadalajara Cartel in the 1970s, Caro Quintero worked with Gallardo, Ernesto Fonseca Carrillo, and Pedro Avilés Pérez by shipping large quantities of marijuana to the United States from Mexico.
-He was responsible for the kidnapping of United States Drug Enforcement Administration (DEA) agent Enrique "Kiki" Camarena, Camarena's pilot Alfredo Zavala Avelar, the American writer John Clay Walker, and dentistry student Alberto Radelat in 1985.
-After the murders, Caro Quintero fled to Costa Rica but later that year was arrested and extradited back to Mexico, where he was sentenced to 40 years in prison for murder.
+He was responsible for the kidnapping and torture of United States Drug Enforcement Administration (DEA) agent Enrique "Kiki" Camarena, Camarena's pilot Alfredo Zavala Avelar, the American writer John Clay Walker, and dentistry student Alberto Radelat in 1985.
+After the murders, Caro Quintero fled to Costa Rica but later that year was arrested and extradited to Mexico, where he was sentenced to 40 years in prison for murder.
 Following his arrest, the Guadalajara Cartel disintegrated, and its leaders were incorporated into the Tijuana Cartel, Sinaloa Cartel, and Juárez Cartel.

-After serving 28 years in prison, Caro Quintero was freed from jail on in August 2013, after a state court concluded that he had been tried improperly.
+After serving 28 years in prison, Caro Quintero was freed in August 2013 after a state court concluded that he had been tried improperly.
 The day after his release, amid pressure from the United States government to re-arrest him, a Mexican federal court issued an arrest warrant against Caro Quintero.
 Caro Quintero was wanted for his involvement in drug trafficking as well as the 1985 murders.
 He was at large as a wanted fugitive in Mexico, the United States, and several other countries.
-The United States offered a 20-million-dollar reward for information leading to his capture, the highest value among fugitives currently listed on the FBI's Ten Most Wanted Fugitives list.
+On April 12, 2018, he was added to the FBI's Ten Most Wanted Fugitives list, replacing Jesus Roberto Munguia.
+The United States offered a 20-million-dollar reward for information leading to his capture, the highest value among fugitives on the list.

 Caro Quintero lost his final appeal to avoid extradition to the United States on March 27, 2021.
-Caro Quintero was arrested in Mexico on July 15, 2022, and is pending extradition to the United States.
+He was arrested in Mexico on July 15, 2022, and was extradited to the United States on February 27, 2025.

-Early lifestyle
+Early life

-Rafael Caro Quintero was born in the community of La Noria, Badiraguato, Sinaloa, on October 24, 1952.
+Rafael Caro Quintero was born in La Noria, Badiraguato, Sinaloa, on October 24, 1952.
 His parents, Emilio Caro Payán and Hermelinda Quintero, had twelve children; he was the oldest son.
-His father worked in agriculture and grazing, and died when Caro Quintero was 14 years old.
-With his father's absence, he worked alongside his mother to take care of his family.
+His father worked in agriculture and grazing and died when Caro Quintero was 14.
+With his father's absence, he worked alongside his mother to care for his family.

-At the age of 16, he left La Noria and settled in Caborca, Sonora, where he worked in livestock grazing.
+At age 16, he left La Noria and settled in Caborca, Sonora, where he worked in livestock grazing.
 Two years later, he worked as a truck driver in Sinaloa.
 He also worked at a bean and corn plantation in Sinaloa before deciding to leave his home state altogether to join the drug trade in the neighboring state of Chihuahua.